-Alappuzha attracts many travellers from around the world who seek its beautiful canals and lakes.
+Alappuzha attracts many travellers from around the world who seek its beautiful beaches, canals and lakes.
 The first thing we did after reaching Alappuzha was to go on a houseboat cruise.
 The cruise took us past the villages and fields of Kuttanad.

 Kuttanad is the second-biggest rice producing area in Kerala after Palakkad.
 The rice fields of Kuttanad are below sea level by a few feet.
 The land was reclaimed from the lake centuries ago.
 The water is kept out with the help of bunds and dykes.
 The land is flat without ups and downs.
 Apart from farming, fishing and tourism are the main income generators in Kuttanad.